The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

-The increase in core capital adequacy ratio is partly explained by retention of profit and additional capital injection.
-The decrease in total capital adequacy ratio is ascribed to regulatory measure to remove one percent general provision requirement on unclassified loans.
-The measure was taken to enable banks and financial institutions to play a more active role in provision of credit to private sector.
+The increase in the core capital adequacy ratio is partly explained by retention of profit and additional capital injection.
+The decrease in the total capital adequacy ratio is ascribed to regulatory measures to remove the one percent general provision requirement on unclassified loans.
+The measure was taken to enable banks and financial institutions to play a more active role in the provision of credit to the private sector.

 The banking sector continued to maintain adequate liquidity levels well above the minimum regulatory requirement of 20%; the amount was sufficient to meet maturing obligations and fund growth in assets.

-During 2019, the ratio of liquid assets to demand liabilities stood at 32.14% compared to 35.22% in 2018, and was attributed to change in portfolio mix in favour of loans, advances and overdrafts.
+During 2019, the ratio of liquid assets to demand liabilities stood at 32.14% compared to 35.22% in 2018 and was attributed to a change in portfolio mix in favor of loans, advances, and overdrafts.

 The ratio of gross loans to total deposits increased to 88.24% in December 2019 from 85.07% reported in 2018, indicating that deposits remained the main source of funding.